 When making changes to the configuration the name of each changed parameter is displayed in red (instead of the normal black) until the 'Apply/Discard' key has been operated.
-For example, in channel configuration, if the Scale High value is edited, 'Scale High' appears in red, until the Apply key is operated.
+For example, in channel configuration, if a thermocouple were to be changed from Type J to Type K, 'Lin Type' would appear in red, until the Apply key is operated.